-Here the video you aksed me to prepare; I’m, of course, not a movie star, but I hope it will give some hints of why I do this work here!
+I am adding the video once more, so that you can rewatch it!!!!; I’m, of course, not a movie star, but I hope it will give some hints of why I do this work here!

 Actually we are undergoing a period of changes and movement in the world.
 It’s really very easy to travel and get into contact with other people and cultures and then choose another place to live or simply work.

 In my case, I have changed my country, language, culture…and I’ve learnt that to know the “others” is imperative and so to communicate is a means of interact acting and integrating.

 I need frequently to communicate with suppliers, or get technical information or less frequently simply talk with truck drivers who ask me for some information about our company, other companies, directions… English and popular gestures are the main languages to do it.
 Fortunately these people are very kind and help me a lot with corrections or by simply having patience.
 Some times it is very funny to have a conversation between two people who are learning English and who use gestures such as the ones here http://www.alfredocassano.com/buyitaliangestures.html